-Websense software uses a client-centered, policy-based model.
+Websense Web Security solutions uses a client-centered, policy-based model.

-- Websense software identifies the client (user or IP address) making a request, and then applies a policy to the request. - Only one policy can apply to an individual client at any given time. - Each policy is made up of a schedule and comprehensive category and protocol filtering settings applied to each time period in the schedule.
+- Websense software identifies the client (user or IP address) making a request, and then applies a policy to the request. - Only one policy can apply to an individual client at any given time. - Each policy is made up of a schedule and comprehensive enforcement settings (applied to categories and protocols) for each time period in the schedule.